retail manager easily managing supply chain

 The platform offers many features to make procurement and spend management easier and more cost-efficient, including:

-• Curated catalogs of preferred vendor products, with easy substitutions of back-ordered items
+• Curated catalogs of preferred vendor products, with easy substitutions for back-ordered items

 • Self-serve order capabilities that allow all locations to get what they need while taking advantage of volume discounts and consistent product availability

-• Reporting and analysis tools to help Finance see budget performance and cash optimization across procurement
+• Reporting and analysis tools to help finance teams see budget performance and cash optimization across procurement operations

 • Automated AP processes that eliminate time-consuming and error-prone tasks such as manual purchase order management